Google Business Profile can transform how you acquire customers online.

 What they've gotten very good at is getting people to stay on search results pages until they actually click an ad.

-They're doing this in many ways that you've already seen - and it's happening more frequently.
+They are doing this in many ways that you've already seen - and it's happening more frequently.

 Here are some examples: